How long have you been the Ambassador to Thailand?

 Have you been travelling around in Thailand?

 When you have a day off, what do you prefer to do?
-Do you have any special hobbies?
+Do you have any special hobby?